amyworrall/QuickRadar/README.md

 Build and run the app.
 It is meant to run in the background, and does not open any windows at launch.

 First, choose "Login Details…" from the QuickBug menu.
-In there, fill in your username and password for Apple's web-based bug reporter. **These are stored in user defaults as plain text at the moment.** Make sure you get them right!
+In there, fill in your username and password for Apple's web-based bug reporter.
+Make sure you get them right!

 To invoke QuickRadar, press command-option-control-space.
 A window will pop up for you to fill in the details of your radar.
 At the moment, don't choose any Classification that would make the bug reporter require a file upload (such as Crash/Hang/Data Loss), because QuickRadar doesn't support them yet, nor does it have any error handling worth speaking of.